joinpursuit/ios-structs-classes-lab/README.md

 ## Question 6

 a.
 Write a struct called `Person` that has 3 properties of type `String`: a first name, a last name and a middle name.
 Have the middle name be optional.
-Create 2 instances of a Person, one with a middle name and one without.
+Create 2 instances of a `Person`, one with a middle name and one without.
 Print one of their first names.

 b.
 Write a method in `Person` called `fullName` that will return a formatted string of an instance's full name.
 Call this method on both the instances you created in part a.